dapr/proposals/0010-R-components-healthcheck.md

 * Updated: 07/20/2023

 ## Overview
-As a user, I should be able to enquire the health of dapr system, which is possible currently - but this health check should also include health of connected dapr components as well.
+As a user, I should be able to enquire the health of dapr system, which is possible currently - but this health check should also optionally include health of connected dapr components as well.

 ## Tenets
 1. It should be extensible i.e. tomorrow if any feature to check health of Actors etc. is required, it should not require a new endpoint.